The Ultimate Guide On How To Scarify Your Lawn

 Item Needed: All You Need Is A Lawn Scarifier

-A lawn scarifier also referred as dethatcher is considered as a garden tool which is designed to cut through the soil therefore helping to remove the dead moss as well as other debris such as grass cuttings.
-It has cutting action that is either powered by electricity or through a manual push action.
+A lawn scarifier also referred as dethatcher is considered as a garden tool which is designed to cut through the soil, therefore, helping to remove the dead moss as well as other debris such as grass cuttings.
+It has a cutting action that is either powered by electricity or through a manual push action.
 This helps to aerate the soil then making it a lot healthier, longer lasting and free from any weeds.

-- Once you have any weeds in the lawn then it’s best to get them a week prior to scarifying.
-Some creeping weeds could be controlled by scarifying the lawn but nothing is more permanent compared to a little correctly-timed as well as placed weed killer.
+- Once you have any weeds in the lawn, then it’s best to get them a week before scarifying.
+Some creeping weeds could be controlled by scarifying the lawn, but nothing is more permanent compared to a little correctly-timed as well as the placed weed killer.

-- There is also a need for you to have a good soil moisture in order for the lawn to recover a lot faster.
-Once there is too much of soft soil or too little of the dry hard soil there is a need for you to either wait up until the condition improves or assist them in improving or you might choose not to scarify the lawn at all.
+- There is also a need for you to have good soil moisture for the lawn to recover a lot faster.
+Once there is too much of soft soil or too little of the dry hard soil there is a need for you to either wait up until the condition improves or assist them in developing or you might choose not to scarify the lawn at all.